irobot73/7DaysToDie_v1.x_Mods/README.md

 * Extended the 'ServerJoinRulesDialog' with a Discord button

 [I_Robot73-Test_Your_Mettle](https://github.com/irobot73/7DaysToDie_v1.x_Mods/tree/main/I_Robot73-Test_Your_Mettle)
 * Start questing faster!
-Tired of running through the 'Basic Survival' quests?
-Well, spawn in with 4 Skill Points to spend, a handful of resources, the nearest trader on the mpa and the 'Basic Survial' quest note, should you feel the need for a brush-up.
+Tired of running through the 'Basic Survival' challenges?
+Well, spawn in with a handful of resources & get onto the nearest trader ASAP.

 [I_Robot73-Traders_Show_POI_Names](https://github.com/irobot73/7DaysToDie_A21_Mods/tree/main/I_Robot73-Traders_Show_POI_Names)
 * Changes how the trader quests are presented